Raku/advent/raku-advent-2022/articles/melezhik.md

 # SparrowCI pipelines for everything

-New year is a fun time when the whole family gets together by dinner table and eat holiday dinner.
+New year is a fun time when the whole family gets together by a table and eat holiday dinner.

 Let me introduce some fun and young member of a Raku family - a guy named SparrowCI - super flexible and fun to use CI service.